 Please note that although our internal team will be selecting finalists, we will leave determination of the winner up to our readers (in an online voting system).
 Therefore, to apply for this scholarship, you must consent to have your essay/creative project published on our website and social media accounts.
 The rest of your materials (application form and transcripts) will remain confidential.

-The application materials (listed above) should be emailed to:
+Please send all application materials (listed above) in ONE email to:

-- Subject Line: HIE Help Center Scholarship Application [YOUR LAST NAME]
+- Use the subject line: HIE Help Center Scholarship Application [YOUR LAST NAME]